mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #connect-tlv title="Connect TLV"}

-### Connect OK TLV
+### TCP Connect OK TLV

-The Connect OK TLV does not contain a value.
-Its existence signals the
+The TCP Connect OK TLV does not contain a value.
+Its presence confirms
-successful establishment of connection to the final destination.
+the successful establishment of connection to the final destination.

 ### Error TLV {#sec-error-tlv}

-The Error TLV is used to transmit out-of-band errors resulting of the
+The Error TLV indicates out-of-band errors that occurred during the
 establishment of the connection to the final destination.
 These errors can be
 ICMP Destination Unreachable messages for instance.
-In this case the ICMP packet
+In this case the
+ICMP packet received by the concentrator is
-is transmitted inside the Error Payload field.
+copied inside the Error Payload field.

+TODO: la longueur limite l'extrait de l'ICMP que l'on peut fournir.
+Il
+faudrait regarder la taille des IPv6 d'erreur en IPv6.
+En IPv4, il y a
+une limite sur l'info qui est placée dans le paquet, pas toujours en IPv6

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
                      1                   2                   3